 I love entertaining and having friends and family over to our place for dinner.
 The comfort and fun had around the dinner table will always hold a special place in my heart.
-One of my go-to recipes is lemon garlic pasta and this canned tuna recipe is a simple step up from there!
+One of my go-to recipes is lemon garlic pasta and this lemon tuna pasta recipe is a simple step up from there!

 Every time we invite others over, however, I’m always so unsure about what to make.
 I always want to make my guests happy and go all out, but I also like to maintain our way of healthy eating.
 I also don’t want to break the bank for a fun dinner.

-Canned Tuna Recipe
+Lemon Tuna Pasta Recipe

 I haphazardly started making that easy pasta recipe a few years ago as a side dish.
 It’s so fast and delicious, you won’t believe it.
 And the simple addition of frozen peas or spinach gives this dish so much color and some great veggies!
 Always a plus in my book.